fpavetic/lcskpp/README.md

 [2] Gary Benson, Avivit Levy, Riva Shalom: _Longest Common Subsequence in k-length substrings_, http://arxiv.org/abs/1402.2097
 [3] Sebastian Deorowicz, Szymon Grabowski: _Efficient algorithms for the longest common subsequence in k-length substrings_, http://arxiv.org/abs/1311.4552

-Note: [1] has been created as a continuation of the first authors Master Thesis, written on the Faculty of Electrical Engineering and Computing, University of Zagreb, Croatia
+Note: [1] has been created as a continuation of the first authors Master Thesis, written on the Faculty of Electrical Engineering and Computing, University of Zagreb, Croatia.